eternaldensity/Sandcastle-Builder/README.md

 #### Waveney
 - Fixed Mysterious Maps bug
 - Partial solution to NavPane layout on Chrome
-- Improve a few thigs
+- Improve a few things
+- Shadow Strike was misbehaving for large numbers of puzzles

 ### 3.4005